FloSch62/muxus/docs/guide/connecting.md

 ## One connection per host

 Connections are multiplexed, the way OpenSSH `ControlMaster` sharing works.
-A session whose resolved dial plan — every hop's user, host, port and agent-forwarding policy, plus any expanded `ProxyCommand` — matches a live connection opens a new channel on it instead of a new TCP connection.
-Splitting a pane, opening a second tab on the same host, the file browser, the remote editor, tunnels and ad-hoc forwards all share one SSH transport:
+When a session's resolved dial plan matches a live connection, it opens a new channel instead of a new TCP connection.
+The comparison covers every hop's user, host, port and agent-forwarding policy, plus any expanded `ProxyCommand`.
+Splitting a pane, opening a second tab on the same host, the file browser, the remote editor, tunnels and ad-hoc forwards all share one SSH
+transport:

 - no second login and no second 2FA prompt;
 - servers that cap connections per user (`MaxStartups`, firewall rules) see one connection,